Holiday rentals in Cape Town

 Affectionately known by locals as the Mother City, Cape Town combines a breath-taking backdrop with a glittering waterfront and heaps of heart.
 Originally a stop for the East India Company, the city’s European influence can be seen in metal-balconied frontages and traditional gables that run the length of Bree Street, which houses a colourful mix of craft beer bars, brunch spots, and interior stores putting African prints and local artwork in the spotlight.
 A well-established starting point for visitors is the top of majestic Table Mountain — take on the hike or zip up in the cable car in minutes — and Signal Hill is a magnet for those in search of unforgettable sunrise views.
 The sprawling V&A Waterfront is filled with boats big and small and home to Zeitz Museum of Contemporary Art Africa’s fascinating collection in a decommissioned grain silo.
 Two-mile-long Sea Point Promenade offers another perspective, from rugged beaches to period apartments.

-When is the best time to stay in a vacation rental in Cape Town?
+The best time to stay in a holiday rental in Cape Town

 With year-round events and a temperate climate throughout the seasons, Cape Town is always a popular choice for visitors.
 However, winter (June-August) brings half of the city’s annual rainfall, whereas heatwaves are a common occurrence in January.
 Sun protection is always a sensible precaution whatever the weather, and the Atlantic Ocean is plenty cool enough for a refreshing dip — be prepared: it’s likely to be chillier than you’re expecting.
 It’s also worth noting that winds can often cloak the summit of Table Mountain in dense clouds — locals call it the tablecloth.
 Whale watching is a huge draw all along South Africa’s generous coastline, with peak boat trip season on the Western Cape stretching from July to December, so factor this in if you’re a keen wildlife-spotter.